secwest/fast-fwsign/README.md

    * **Single Encryption Operation**: The private key is encrypted once and stored securely.
 The file is not subject to multiple encryptions or modifications that could introduce vulnerabilities.
    * **Additional Protection Layers**: The use of a strong, randomly generated IV and a high-entropy password provides sufficient protection.
 The IV ensures that each encryption operation results in different ciphertext, even if the same key and plaintext are used.
 A securely derived key using PBKDF2 further reduces the risk of attacks.
    * **Simplicity and Compatibility**: AES-256-CBC is well-supported and widely implemented, making it a practical choice for encrypting private keys.
 It strikes a balance between security, simplicity, and performance, which is suitable for this use case.

+## **Compilation and Usage Instructions for `fast-fwsign` (Rust version)**

+### **Step 1: Install Rust and Cargo**

+If you haven't installed Rust and Cargo yet, you can do so using Rust's official installation script.
+Open a terminal and run the following command:

+`curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`

+Follow the on-screen instructions to complete the installation.
+Once installed, you can verify by checking the Rust version:

+`rustc --version`

+### **Step 2: Install OpenSSL Development Libraries**

+Ensure OpenSSL development libraries are installed.
+This is necessary because the Rust program uses the OpenSSL crate.
+For Debian-based systems (like Ubuntu), you can install them using:

+`sudo apt-get install libssl-dev`

+For other operating systems, use the appropriate package manager to install OpenSSL development libraries.

+### **Step 3: Create a New Rust Project**

+**Create a Project Directory:**
+First, choose a directory where you want to create your Rust project.
+Open a terminal in that directory and run:

+`mkdir fast-fwsign`
+`cd fast-fwsign`

+1. This creates a directory named `fast-fwsign` and navigates into it.

+**Initialize a New Cargo Project:**
+Inside the `fast-fwsign` directory, initialize a new Rust project using Cargo:

+`cargo init`

+2. This command will create a basic Rust project structure with the following files:
+   * `Cargo.toml`: The configuration file for Rust's package manager (Cargo).
+   * `src/main.rs`: The main source file for your Rust project.

+### **Step 4: Configure `Cargo.toml` File**

+Open the `Cargo.toml` file in your preferred text editor and modify it to include the required dependencies.
+Here’s how the `Cargo.toml` should look:

+`[package]`
+`name = "fast-fwsign"`
+`version = "0.1.0"`
+`authors = ["Dragos Ruiu <dr@secwest.net>"]`
+`edition = "2021"`

+`[dependencies]`
+`openssl = { version = "0.10", features = ["vendored"] }`

+### **Step 5: Write the Rust Code**

+**Edit `src/main.rs`:**
+Replace the contents of `src/main.rs` with the provided Rust code, including the updated version with comments and explanations.
+To do this, open `src/main.rs` in your text editor and paste the full code you have.
+Here’s a brief reminder of how to edit:

+`nano src/main.rs`

+1. Or, use any other text editor of your choice.

+### **Step 6: Compile and Build the Project**

+To compile the project and generate the binary, run the following command:

+`cargo build --release`

+This will build the project in release mode, creating an optimized binary.
+The output will be located in the `target/release` directory under the name `fast-fwsign`.

+### **Step 7: Running the Program**

+Once the project is built, you can run the program using the generated binary.
+Below are the examples of how to run different commands:

+**Key Generation:**
+Generate a pair of ECDSA keys:

+`./target/release/fast-fwsign keygen priv.key pub.key mypassword`

+1. This command will generate `priv.key` (private key) and `pub.key` (public key) with `mypassword` as the encryption password for the private key.

+**Encryption:**
+Encrypt a file using ChaCha20-Poly1305 and sign it using ECDSA:

+`./target/release/fast-fwsign encrypt firmware.bin firmware.crypt priv.key receiver_pub.key mypassword`

+2. Replace `firmware.bin` with the input file you want to encrypt, `firmware.crypt` as the output file, and use the appropriate key files.

+**Decryption:**
+Decrypt a file and verify its signature using ECDSA:

+`./target/release/fast-fwsign decrypt firmware.crypt firmware.dec priv.key sender.pub.key mypassword`

+3. Replace `firmware.crypt` with the encrypted file, `firmware.dec` with the output file, and use the appropriate key files.

+### **Step 8: Troubleshooting and Tips**

+* If you encounter issues with OpenSSL during compilation, ensure that the OpenSSL library is correctly installed and accessible.
+You might need to set environment variables like `OPENSSL_DIR` to point to your OpenSSL installation.
+* Use `cargo clean` if you want to clean the project and rebuild it from scratch.
+* Check Rust documentation and OpenSSL crate documentation for more advanced usage and configurations.